How to Train Your Dog to Poop in the Snow · Kinship

 Training your dog to poop in the snow

 When it snows, go back to a housetraining 101 approach.
 Take your dog out when there is just the smallest hint of snow (I know, it’s hard to coordinate with Jack Frost, but do your best) and encourage them to poop.
-You can encourage a dog to poop by taking them to a spot they usually like to use, give them the cue you taught them, and wait.
+You can encourage a dog to poop by taking them to a spot they usually like to use, giving them the cue you taught them, and waiting.
 Patience is important.

 How cold is too cold for my dog to poop outside?